Amtyi/OriWotWTracker/README.md

 - Settings Menu
 - Tracking more things, for example shards or quests
 - Save and Loading tracker position
-- Tracker always on top option
+- Toggle tracker on top